 Keep elbows bent at 90 degrees at your side.
 Squeeze your shoulder blades together like you are trying to pinch a pencil in between your shoulder blades.
 Hold for 3 seconds and release.
 Perform 10-15 reps, 2-3 times a day.
 This also helps prevent slouched posture.

-Not all exercises are appropriate for everyone.
+Remember, not all exercises are appropriate for everyone.
 There may be reasons why some exercises on this list are not recommended for you including if you recently had surgery or suffered an acute injury.
 Exercises should never be painful.
-All these exercises will help you avoid bad posture that leads to us feeling shorter as we age.
+All these exercises will help you avoid bad posture and keep you standing tall with confidence.

 Aquacare’s team of highly trained physical therapists can help you feel more confident in your abilities.
 Contact any of our offices for a free consultation to review your concerns.